-- 3.82 Board decisions are made on the basis of consensus.
-Where consensus cannot be reached the issue is escalated to the MCA. - 3.83 The Thematic Boards can form Task and Finish groups of key stakeholders and advisors to assist in the management and monitoring of individual programmes or projects.
+- 3.76 Board decisions are made on the basis of consensus.
+Where consensus cannot be reached the issue is escalated to the MCA or LEP, dependent upon the issue in question.
+Where this is in relation to the policy fit, delivery of the SEP or strategic alignment of a project using funds allocated to the LEP, the issue is escalated to the LEP Board.
+Where this relates to LEP Accountable Body functions or MCA investments, the issue is escalated to the MCA Board. - 3.77 The Thematic Boards can form Task and Finish groups of key stakeholders and advisors to assist in the management and monitoring of individual programmes or projects.
 Any such groups are purely advisory and cannot assume any of the Thematic Board's responsibilities for decision-making.
 Task and Finish groups are required to submit reports to the Thematic Board.